“Where is the wisdom in that?”

 - Don’t you know that you yourselves are God’s temple and that God’s Spirit dwells in your midst?”
 (I Corinthians 3:16).

 - “Is it possible that there is nobody among you wise enough to judge a dispute between believers?”
 (I Corinthians 5:5).

-Yet the identity and leadership crises confronted in the Church in Corinth continues with great force in the Evangelical Church today.
+Yet the identity and leadership crises confronted in the Church in Corinth continue with great force in the Evangelical Church today.
 This is part of my motivation for changing the name of this blog to Wisdom for Life.
 A few years ago, when I started the blog, I titled it A Time to Think and used Wisdom for Life as a by-line.
 After some reflection on the importance of wisdom and the urgent need for it, I chose to make the by-line the title.